AdrianSaizdePedro/BSPWM-Parrot/kitty/share/doc/kitty/html/_sources/kittens/hyperlinked_grep.rst.txt

 .. note::
-   While you can pass any of ripgrep's comand line options to the kitten and they will be forwarded to :program:`rg`, do not use options that change the output formatting as the kitten works by parsing the output from ripgrep.
+   While you can pass any of ripgrep's command line options to the kitten and they will be forwarded to :program:`rg`, do not use options that change the output formatting as the kitten works by parsing the output from ripgrep.
    The unsupported options are: :code:`--context-separator`,